hisusqristos/tools/src/tools/README.md

 5. ✅ **Filters**: Refactored to use `applyCanvasOperation` and other utilities.
    - `adjustFilters.ts` - Uses `applyCanvasOperation`, `getPixelData` and `putPixelData`

+## Pixelize

+**Pixelize** applies a pixelation effect to the uploaded image.
+You can control the pixel size using a slider.
+Useful for privacy, stylization, or fun effects.

+- **How to use:**
+  1. Upload an image.
+  2. Adjust the pixel size slider to increase or decrease the pixelation.
+  3. Download the pixelized image.

 ## Pending Refactorings

 6. ⬜ **Flip/Rotate**: